tnmdevs/ussd/README.md

 }
 ```

-### Extension

-USSD Gateway interfaces vary with network providers.
+### Extending for Multiple Implemtentation

+The TNM USSD Adapter can be used on different USSD Gateways and different mobile network providers.
+We have a hot-swappable interface wich you can implement depending on the specification of the provider you're developing for.

 This package can be extended to work for any interface by providing
 logic for decoding requests from the gateway and encoding requests.

 You can create your own implementation by creating a custom `Request` class.
 This request should implement the